 If you don’t mind strangers living in your home and touching your stuff, you can make some pretty serious money renting out your condo on a short-term basis.
 The two most common ways of doing this are by going through VRBO or Airbnb.
 In fact, nearly three million people now have their property listed for this purpose, and the average Airbnb host makes over $7,000 a year.
 There are, however, some things you need to get right and others you need to beware of.
-So we offer these 5 tips for making bank using your condo as a short-term rental in Middletown.
+So we offer these 5 tips for making bank using your condo as a short-term rental in Springboro.

 1. Consider the Legalities

-First, if you want to use your condo as a short-term rental in Middletown, you need to consider all the legal implications and ramifications.
+First, if you want to use your condo as a short-term rental in Springboro, you need to consider all the legal implications and ramifications.
 Many cities are now pushing back against these rental platforms and are putting laws in place to make the practice more difficult.
 In addition, your HOA may have clauses on the books that restrict or prevent this short-term rental practice.
 Just check everything out first so that you don’t wind up facing a lawsuit.

 2. Make the Listing Count

-Second, if you really do want to make bank using your condo as a short-term rental in Middletown, you have to get potential renters interested.
+Second, if you really do want to make bank using your condo as a short-term rental in Springboro, you have to get potential renters interested.
 And that means having a top-notch listing to grab attention and generate interest.

 A great listing begins with plenty of listing photos of professional quality to make it stand out from other listings.
 Use the most enticing, most appealing photo for the main listing image.
 Next, you will need a carefully crafted description to get people to choose your condo over all the other similar ones available for short-term rental.